microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/presence-setstatusmessage.md

 ### Example 1: Set status message with expiry date

-The following request sets the user status message as "Hey I'm currently in a meeting." for user `fa8bf3dc-eca7-46b7-bad1-db199b62afc3`, with the expiration on 2022-10-18 at 17:05:33.2079781 Pacific Standard Time.
+The following request sets the Teams Presence Status Message as "Hey I'm currently in a meeting." for user `fa8bf3dc-eca7-46b7-bad1-db199b62afc3`, with the expiration on 2022-10-18 at 17:05:33.2079781 Pacific Standard Time.

 #### Request